-What is done for the psychological well-being of the monkeys?
+What is done for the psychological well-being of the nonhuman primates?

-The attending veterinarian has the federally mandated responsibility for implementing the environmental enhancement plan.
-A doctoral-level and full-time animal behavior specialist provides expertise for implementing details of the plan, and for supervising the daily work of six full-time assistants as well as the entire animal care staff.
+The Center's Attending Veterinarian has the federally mandated responsibility for implementing the environmental enhancement plan.
+In addition, a doctoral-level and full-time animal behavior specialist provides expertise for implementing details of the plan.

 Elements in the plan include:

 - putting monkeys into social groups whenever possible

 - pairing monkeys that live in cages to the extent that is possible without jeopardizing their well-being

 - assigning monkeys to research projects as pairs whenever it does not conflict with the aims and methods of the research

-- training animal care staff in operant conditioning (positive reinforcement such as food treats) that gains the cooperation of monkeys with husbandry and research procedures
+- training animal care staff in operant conditioning (positive reinforcement such as food treats) to gain the cooperation of monkeys with husbandry and research procedures

 - providing every caged monkey an ever-changing variety of toys and devices that can be manipulated